NotionPod/NotionPod.github.io/_drafts/episode-two.markdown

 ---
 layout: post
 title:  "Episode Two: Laser Razor"
-date:
+date:   2017-6-4
 permalink: '2'
 categories: episode
-tags: []
+tags: [skarp, laser, kickstarter, indiegogo, derek sivers, crowd funding, product design, imposter syndrome, keep your goals to yourself, incompetence, dunning-kruger]

 file: episode-2.mp3
-length:
+length: 57:40
 ---

+Skarp is a futuristic razor that uses a laser to give you a clean shave!
+Or, at least, that's the theory.

 {{ excerpt_separator }}